Tobruk (1967 film)

 Tobruk is a 1967 American drama war film directed by Arthur Hiller and starring Rock Hudson and George Peppard.
 The film was written by Leo Gordon (who also acted in the film) and released through Universal Pictures.

 Set in North Africa during the North African Campaign of World War II.
-It is a fictionalized story of members of the British Army's Long Range Desert Group (LRDG) and the Special Identification Group (SIG) that endeavour to destroy the fuel bunkers of Generalfeldmarschall Erwin Rommel's Panzer Army Africa in Tobruk.
+It is a fictionalized story of members of the British Army's Long Range Desert Group (LRDG) and the Special Interrogation Group (SIG) that endeavour to destroy the fuel bunkers of Generalfeldmarschall Erwin Rommel's Panzer Army Africa in Tobruk.
 The film is loosely based on the British attacks on Italian and German forces at Tobruk codenamed "Operation Agreement".
 The film depicts the operation as being successful, even though actually Operation Agreement was a disastrous failure.